 The Kirov Factory is famous for its long and remarkable history.
 It dates back to 1932 when a tank design bureau for development of the USSR's T-28 tank was established at the Leningrad-based Krasny Putilovets Plant (further renamed Kirov Plant).
 When the Kirov Factory was first constructed, new flats were built for workers to improve their lamentable living conditions.
 Some purpose-built apartments of the new type were built on Traktornaya Street, formerly Krylov Lane, renamed for the first Ford tractors built under licence at the nearby Krasny Putilov (Kirov) factory.
-On a narrow plot of land the first new apartments were constructed (1925-27), of fifteen three- and four-storey houses coloured a soft red.
+On a narrow plot of land the first new apartments were constructed (1925-27), of fifteen three- and four-storey houses colored a soft red.

-The translplantation of industry in the second half of 1941 and the beginning of 1942 and its relocation in the east must rank among the most stupendous organizational and human achievements of the Soviet Union during World War II.
+The transplantation of industry in the second half of 1941 and the beginning of 1942 and its relocation in the east must rank among the most stupendous organizational and human achievements of the Soviet Union during World War II.
 Equipment, workers and technical staff from the diesel department of the Kirov Plant in Leningrad were sent east.

 Like other companies in Russia's machine-building and metals industry the Kirov factory suffered a steep decline in output after the demise of the Soviet Union.
 Formerly the factory churned out tens of thousands of tractors a year for the country's collective farms, paid for by government credits, and processed large state orders for the defense sector.
 However, in the 1990s the company went through a major transition, downsizing some production facilities and restructuring others.
 In that process the output of tractors plummeted from 25,000 a year in the late 1980's and 16,000 in 1992 to 1136 in 1994 and 850 in 1995.
 During the same period the company shed most of its 30,000 strong workforce and by th emid-1990s employed some 8300 workers.